Ambivalence Toward Men Inventory (AMI) Test

 About This Assessment

-Ambivalence Toward Men Inventory, AMI Test
+Ambivalence Toward Men Inventory (AMI) Test - Symptoms and Signs

 The measure is designed to assess attitudes toward men, including potentially mixed or conflicting evaluative components.
 The Ambivalence Toward Men Inventory (AMI) uses 20 items to sample both favorable and unfavorable beliefs and feelings in a structured self-report format.